kunhwiko/concepts/systems/Kubernetes/4-network.md

       * Add network interface (e.g. bridge) to container network namespace, bridge the container to the host via veth pairs.
       * Assign unique IP addresses to CNI containers (in Kubernetes, these are pods) via an IP Address Management (IPAM) plugin.
       * Take care of routing logic.
-   b) Plugin must support the following inputs:
+   b) Plugin must implement and support the following interface:
       * ADD / DEL container to network
       * CHECK container's network status
       * VERSION reporting
-   c) Container runtimes invoke CNI plugins as an executable (e.g. call ADD verb) and passes a JSON configuration payload to the CNI.
+   c) Container runtimes invoke CNI plugins as an executable (e.g. invoke ADD verb) and passes a JSON configuration payload to the CNI.
 ```

-##### Inner Workings
+##### CNI Workings
 ```
 How CNI Works
    Step 1) Container runtime specifies actions (e.g. add container) it wants to execute on CNI plugin.